hattie913/Yingwu2021.github.io/README.md

 - Source of Covid-19 cases dataset: [Covid-19 cases from SODA API endpoint](https://data.cdc.gov/resource/9mfq-cb36.json)
 - Source of US vaccination dataset: [US Vaccinations](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations)

-The raw datasets above were first cleaned by dropping unnecessary rows of states and columns of variables, and filling missing values with 0s.
+The 'realtime_Covid.py' file generates the target dataset for analyzing.
+The raw datasets were first cleaned by dropping unnecessary rows of states and columns of variables, and filling missing values with 0s.
 Before merging the two datasets, the Covid-19 cases dataset was also cleaned by grouping 'NY' and 'NYC'on the same date and then add the aggregated daily data of the entire New York State to the original dataset.
-Having the identical state abbreviation, the two datasets were then merged on their state abbreviation and date, then the merged dataset was saved as a 'pkl' file for downstreaming analysis.
+Having the identical state abbreviation, the two datasets were then merged on their state abbreviation and date, then the merged dataset was saved as a 'pkl' file for the downstream analysis.

 ### Variable Interpretation: